Training in the Heat: All About Heat Acclimation, Nutrition & Exercise Tips

-When jogging in the heat, your body tries to lower your core body temperature by sweating more.
-This causes you to lose fluids and minerals like magnesium or iron.
+When running in the heat, your body tries to lower your core body temperature by sweating more.
+This causes you to lose fluids and minerals like magnesium and iron.
 Even a small change in your fluid balance can lead to major performance losses.
 The most important thing is to start off well hydrated.
 Drink regularly throughout the day and stick to diluted fruit juices, teas, and water (tap or mineral).
 If you’re going to be working out for more than an hour, make sure to have a water bottle with you and take a sip from time to time.
 Many cities also have public water fountains.
 If you don’t want to carry a water bottle with you, plan your runs on routes where water is available.
 Find out how much water you should drink a day:

 9. Don’t be too ambitious

 If you experience headaches, intense thirst, muscle cramps or dizziness, you should stop immediately, look for shade, and drink some water.
 Excessive confidence is often your worst enemy when running in the heat, so leave it at home.
 Your body also needs longer to recover when it is very hot.
 If you don’t feel well when the heat is bearing down with high humidity, then it’s probably a good idea to take a rest day or opt for a more refreshing training alternative like swimming.